Skip to Main Content

 K-Content Production Expertise

-Our ADs have credits on international co-productions, K-dramas, and major commercials.
-They manage the intense pace of Korean production while maintaining international safety and quality standards.
+Our ADs have credits on global co-productions, K-dramas, and major commercials.
+They manage the intense pace of Korean production while keeping global safety and quality standards.

 02.